-I suspect she's talking about the observer effect and also the incident of reliability.
-It's a practitioner reliability.
+I suspect she's talking about the observer effect and also the inter-reliability, the inter-practitioner reliability.
 Yeah.
-Yeah.
-I just say note to self or my is the, I actually had Corona low back pain.
+I just say note to self, I actually had Corona low back pain.
 I've never really suffered with low back pain on and off, but not, thankfully.
 It's never been one of my things.
-And I was an L full facet, no question about it.
-Well facet.
-And I went to three different people, two different people, different and I had some legal language health and I'm just saying this is absolutely, you know, I'm just giving it as it is.
+And it was an L4 facet, no question about it.
+L4 facet.
+And I went to three different people, two different people, and I had some needling which helped and I'm just saying this is absolutely, you know, I'm just giving it as it is.
 I went for an adjustment with a chiropractor who cracked it and it felt worse for 24 hours.
-I could feel like stabbing pain the next day, 50 60% better.
+I could feel like stabbing pain the next day, 50, 60% better.
 I'm just saying.
-So clinical trials, low back pain, does the adjustment help?
-Doesn't it help you know where you know, we know where are the coalface here?
-We know, we see it every day in our clinic there are, okay.
-So there's no randomized placebo controlled clinical trials.
-But you know, it's funny actually someone wants, one of my friends are very beautiful, very beautiful, is a medical doctor, very experienced.
-He said there's evidence based medicine and there's medicine-based evidence.
-And I think that that is the biggest wisdom that I Oh yeah.
+So clinical trials, low back pain, does adjustment help, doesn't it help?
+We know we're at the coalface here?
+We know, we see it every day in our clinic.
+So, there's no randomised placebo controlled clinical trials.
+But you know, it's funny actually someone, one of my friends, very beautiful, medical doctor, very experienced.
+He said, there's evidence-based medicine and there's medicine-based evidence.
+And I think that that is the biggest wisdom that I heard from.

-So I mean thank you very much.
-The name of the questions, questions, but I've been told that there've been loads and loads and loads of fun cues for you and people are really impressed with the whole of this eight series lecture series that you've done for us.
-I, I really wish the success with the app as well because I find the whole animation and the trigger maps and all the reference materials in there, I find it very impressive.
+Simeon thank you very much.
+There are no more question but I've been told that there've been loads and loads and loads of thank yous for you and people are really impressed with the whole of this eight-lecture series that you've done for us.
+I really wish the success with the app as well because I find the whole animation and the trigger maps and all the reference materials in there, I find it very impressive.
 Amazing.
-Think.

-No, I think as osteopaths it is important to know these maps because when someone comes in with pain here and you notice subscapularis, you know, that's, that's a great advantage.
-And we know, when you say osteopaths, you mean osteopaths and chiropractors and osteopaths, physios.
-And in fact, it's it's the language of touch that we will not, and again, you know, just to say that there's, there's a lot more about triple points on my Facebook page.
-And thank you very much.
+I think as osteopaths it is important to know these maps because when someone comes in with pain here and you know its subscapularis, you know, that's a great advantage.

+And we know, when you say osteopaths, you mean osteopaths and chiropractors.

+Osteopaths, physios.
+And in fact, it's the language of touch that we all work with, and again, you know, just to say that there's, a lot more about trigger points on my Facebook page.

+Thank you very much, Simeon.